Dates: Saturdays March 21, 28, and April 4

 --Christopher Salazar, 2013 MFA, USD/Old Globe Professional Theatre

 Acting As A Business is a one-on-one career development and coaching service for actors.
 Sessions are conducted privately by former talent agent and personal manager Brian O'Neil, who helped launch the careers of hundreds of actors including Meg Ryan and Matthew Broderick.

 Brian created the advice column "Actor's Cues and A's" for Back Stage, and his books are required or recommended reading in many conservatory training programs, including Yale and Juilliard.
 Brian is the country's foremost lecturer on self-marketing techniques for actors.
 He lives in New York City and works with actors at all stages of their careers.
-Since 2010 alone, actors who have worked with Brian have become the stars of major motion pictures (Robin Hood, Drive, and the 2012 Columbia Pictures release Great Hope Springs with Meryl Streep); been the recipients of Emmys and a Golden Globe (The Big Bang Theory); have become the stars of such television series as: HBO's True Blood, Charlie Sheen's Anger Management, Stargate Universe, and Outsourced.
-Also in the recent past, Brian's clients have landed leading and supporting roles in such Broadway productions as the eight-time 2012 Tony Award winning Once, the five-time 2012 Tony winner Peter and the Starcatcher, Ching-lish, Al Pacino's The Merchant of Venice, Robin Williams's Bengal Tiger, American Idiot, Enron and Next Fall.
+Since 2010 alone, actors who have worked with Brian have become the stars of major motion pictures (Inside Llewyn Davis, Robin Hood, Drive, and the Columbia Pictures release Great Hope Springs with Meryl Streep); been the recipients of Emmys and a Golden Globe (The Big Bang Theory); have become the stars of such television series as: Orange Is The New Black, HBO's True Blood, Charlie Sheen's Anger Management, Stargate Universe, and Outsourced.
+Also in the recent past, Brian's clients have landed leading and supporting roles in such Broadway productions as the eight-time Tony Award winning Once, the five-time Tony winner Peter and the Starcatcher, Ching-lish, Al Pacino's The Merchant of Venice, Robin Williams's Bengal Tiger, American Idiot, Enron and Next Fall.